 Incorporated in 1907 under the Colorado Water Law of 1905

-Article IIIV - Present perfected rights to the beneficial use of the waters of the Colorado River System are unimpaired by this compact,
+Article VIII - Present perfected rights to the beneficial use of the waters of the Colorado River System are unimpaired by this compact,

-The Green Mountain Reservoir must be operated in such a manner as to most nearly effect the following primary purposes:
+The Green Mountain Reservoir must be operated in such a manner as to most nearly effect the following primary purpose:

 1. To preserve the vested and future rights in Western Colorado irrigation.
 This is in perpetuity.

-Green Mountain Reservoir, storage for the Grand Valley Project, has rights that superseded those of the Eastern Colorado municipalities domestic preference, US vs Northern Colorado Water Conservancy District and City and County of Denver, 1979.
+Green Mountain Reservoir, storage for the Grand Valley Project, has rights that superseded those of the Eastern Colorado municipalities domestic preference.
+COURT CASE - US vs Northern Colorado Water Conservancy District and City and County of Denver, 1979.